Link to this page: http://www.socialistparty.org.uk/issue/696/13266

 Brighton Greens fail to fight the cuts

-Jon Redford and Paul Moorhouse, Brighton and Hove Socialist Party
+Paul Moorhouse, Brighton and Hove Socialist Party

 Brighton local government elections in May 2011 resulted in 23 Green councillors, 18 Tories and 13 Labour, giving the Greens, elected on an 'anti-cuts' election campaign, control over the council cabinet.